 * All patients are unique and individual results may vary.

 Why Choose Dr. Schwartz?

 The exact answer to that question depends on the racial identity of the individual patient.
 A patient with an African American heritage, for example, has less cartilage in tip of the nose, a wider bridge and larger nostrils.
 This patient might pursue surgery to raise the nasal bridge and to add cartilage to the tip of the nose.
-Patients with Asian features are often looking to raise a very flattened nose bridge.
+Patients with Asian facial features are often looking to raise a very flattened nose bridge.
 Hispanic patients, on the other hand, may have a drooping nose tip that they find unattractive and also an arched bridge.
 A retracted columella – or lack of visible septum – is another common complaint among Hispanic patients, as this can make the nose appear pulled in.
 When patients of Middle Eastern descent pursue rhinoplasty, it is often to address a pronounced dorsal hump.

-The qualifications that make a patient a good candidate for ethnic rhinoplasty are similar to those for any other cosmetic procedure.
+The qualifications that make a patient a good candidate for an ethnic nose job are similar to those for any other cosmetic procedure.
 The patient should be in good general health, should not smoke and should be at least 13 years of age.
 In addition, the patient should have realistic expectations for what the surgical outcome will be and should be making the choice for personal reasons, not because of pressure from family or friends.

-What are the benefits of Ethnic Rhinoplasty?
+What are the benefits of the procedure?

 Ethnic rhinoplasty is often done for cosmetic reasons, but there are possible health benefits as well.
-If the procedure includes the repair of a deviated septum, many patients will notice an improvement in their ability to breathe.
+If the procedure includes the repair of a deviated septum, many ethnic rhinoplasty patients will notice an improvement in their ability to breathe.

 Because most rhinoplasties are done for cosmetic reasons, they are not usually covered by medical insurance.
 If, however, the procedure also addresses health concerns such as problems with breathing, part of the surgery may be paid for by insurance.